Windward Mortgage Inc

 Debt-to-Income Ratio: The Critical Factor

-For example, if your monthly debts total $3,000 and income is $8,000, your DTI is 37.5%.
-Most conventional lenders prefer DTI below 43% maximum.
-FHA loans may allow up to 50% with strong compensating factors.
-Lower ratios improve approval odds and interest rate offers.
-Every dollar of debt payment affects your qualifying capacity.
+For example, if your monthly debts total $3,000 and your income is $8,000, your DTI would be 37.5%.
+Most conventional lenders prefer a DTI below 43%.
+However, FHA loans may allow DTI as high as 50% if strong compensating factors are present.
+Lower DTI ratios improve your chances of loan approval and help secure better interest rates.
+Every dollar of debt payment impacts your qualifying capacity for a mortgage.

 Front-End vs. Back-End Ratios

-Front-end ratio considers only housing-related expenses in calculations.
-This includes mortgage payment, property taxes, and homeowners insurance.
-HOA fees are also included if applicable to property.
-Lenders prefer this ratio below 28% for conventional loans.
-It measures your ability to afford housing costs specifically.
+The front-end ratio includes only housing-related expenses, such as mortgage payments, property taxes, and homeowners insurance.
+HOA fees are also included if applicable.
+Most lenders prefer this ratio to be below 28% for conventional loans, as it measures your ability to afford housing costs specifically.

-Back-end ratio includes all monthly debt obligations completely.
-This encompasses housing costs plus all other debts combined.
-Credit cards, auto loans, student loans, and SBA payments count.
-This ratio should stay below 36-43% depending on program.
-It measures your overall debt management capacity comprehensively.
+On the other hand, the back-end ratio includes all monthly debt obligations, combining housing costs with credit card payments, auto loans, student loans, and SBA payments.
+This ratio should generally stay below 36-43%, depending on the loan program.
+It gives lenders a complete picture of your overall debt management capacity.

 Improving Your DTI Ratio